samanthacsik/strava-dashboard/README.md

 ## Contributors

-This is a personal project by yours truly, [Samantha Csik](https://github.com/samanthacsik).
+This is a personal project by yours truly, [Sam Shanny-Csik](https://github.com/samanthacsik).

 ## Acknowledgements